Whicker gives career advice to ‘new’ JMC employees

-Marion Whicker, the executive deputy to the commanding general at the U.S. Army Materiel Command, spoke candidly and gave career advice to 50 “new” members of the Joint Munitions Command’s workforce at its headquarters at the Rock Island Arsenal Island in Rock Island, Illinois, recently.
+Marion Whicker spoke candidly and gave career advice to 50 “new” members of the Joint Munitions Command’s workforce at its headquarters at the Rock Island Arsenal in Rock Island, Illinois, recently.

+The executive deputy to the commanding general at the U.S. Army Materiel Command opened the working lunch by informing attendees, who have been with JMC for less than three years, about her duties and her background.

+Whicker has served as an Army Civilian employee for 39 years, after beginning her career path as a Tank-automotive and Armaments Command intern.
+The willingness to always meet the Army’s needs led to Whicker becoming a Tier III Senior Executive Service member - equivalent to a three-star flag officer.

 |Date Taken: